ConductorOne/baton-azure-devops/README.md

   -h, --help                         help for baton-azure-devops
-      --log-format string            The output format for logs: json, console ($BATON_LOG_FORMAT) (default "json") --log-level string             The log level: debug, info, warn, error ($BATON_LOG_LEVEL) (default "info") -p, --provisioning                 If this connector supports provisioning, this must be set in order for provisioning actions to be enabled ($BATON_PROVISIONING)
+      --log-format string            The output format for logs: json, console ($BATON_LOG_FORMAT) (default "json") --log-level string             The log level: debug, info, warn, error ($BATON_LOG_LEVEL) (default "info") --organization-url string      required: The organization url to sync data `https://dev.azure.com/{Your_Organization}` ($BATON_ORGANIZATION_URL)
+      --personal-access-token string required: The Personal Access Token (PAT) that serves as an alternative password for authenticating into Azure DevOps ($BATON_PAT)
+  -p, --provisioning                 If this connector supports provisioning, this must be set in order for provisioning actions to be enabled ($BATON_PROVISIONING)
+      --sync-grant-sources boolean   Sync grant sources.
+If this is not set, grant sources will not be included ($BATON_SYNC_GRANT_SOURCES)
       --ticketing                    This must be set to enable ticketing support ($BATON_TICKETING) -v, --version                      version for baton-azure-devops